 Today’s reading: Luke 22:1-24:53

-I hope you all had a good Easter weekend, and trust that you benefited from reading the account of Jesus’ arrest, crucifixion, burial and resurrection in Luke.
+I hope you all had a good Easter weekend, and trust that you benefitted from reading the account of Jesus’ arrest, crucifixion, burial and resurrection in Luke.

-Before turning back to 1 Timothy, I decided to spend one final day considering what we took in through Luke 22-24.
+Before starting into a new Book this week, let’s spend one final day considering what we took in, considered and learned from the account of Jesus’ arrest, death, resurrection and his final time on earth.
 As I read through these chapters, God’s love for us was so evident leading up to Jesus’ ultimate act of love through crucifixion.
-Here are some of Jesus’ “I love you” actions and words that stood out to me.
+Here are some of Jesus’ “I love you” actions and words that stood out to me from Luke’s account.

 - The caring and tender way Jesus interacts with the disciples in the upper room (Luke 22:14-23).

 - How Jesus telling Peter that Peter will deny Him includes these reassuring words, “when you have turned again, strengthen your brothers” (Luke 22:32).